György Ligeti (musician)

 György Ligeti ([ˈɟørɟ ˈliɡɛti]; born 19 December 1973) is a Hungarian indie musician, record producer, best known as the lead singer, songwriter, lyricist and guitarist of the indie rock band We Are Rockstars, and the disbanded The Puzzle.
 He is also the singer and guitarist of the Hungarian electro band, Žagar.
-He is not related to the avant-garde classical composer of the same name, György Ligeti (1923-2006).
+He is not related to the avant-garde classical composer of the same name, György Ligeti (1923–2006).

 Early life and personal life

 Ligeti was born in Kaposvár, Hungary.
 He attended the Munkácsy Mihály Gimnázium és Szakközépiskola in Kaposvár.
 Ligeti obtained a Master of Arts in Communication and media studies from the University of Pécs in 2012.

-Ligeti moved to London, United Kingdom where he worked as a shop assistant at the Algerian Coffee Stores from 2004 to 2009.
+Ligeti moved to London, England where he worked as a shop assistant at the Algerian Coffee Stores from 2004 to 2009.

 On 26 February 2009, Ligeti was interviewed by Magyar Rádió.

 In 2010 Ligeti became the radio presenter of the Stockholm Syndrome Radio which aims to present new Hungarian indie rock bands.

-On 25 July 2013, Ligeti was interviewed by Phenomenon.hu in order to present his favourite meal, Aglio olio peperoncino.
+On 25 July 2013, Ligeti was interviewed by Phenomenon.hu to present his favourite meal, Aglio olio peperoncino.

 In 2014 Ligeti sang Odett's song called Éjszaka, while Odett sang We Are Rockstars's 2014 single Rólunk szól at the Szimfonik Live 2014.

-Ligeti considers himself as a Parni -Scythian.
+Ligeti considers himself as a Parni-Scythian.